 Insider's Tip: The countryside surrounding Treviso is a major wine production area that produces Prosecco.

 The city of Siracusa, once described by Cicero as "the largest and most beautiful of all Greek cities," is a great alternative to the popular destination of Taormina, offering just as much Sicilian heritage and charm.
 The heart of ancient Siracusa is Ortigia, a small island linked to the modern city by bridges.
 Here, travelers can visit the folkloristic market and the Greek Archaeological Park, which hosts the Greek Theater Festival each spring.

 Insider's Tip: The coast surrounding Siracusa boasts some of the most beautiful beaches in Sicily.

 Available in sizes XS to XL.

 Skip Lake Como, Try Lake Maggiore

 Framed by soaring Alpine peaks, Lake Maggiore sweeps majestically from Northern Italy into Southern Switzerland and is just as majestic as Lake Como.
-Stresa and Pallanza, on the Italian Western shore, are recognized as two of the most beautiful towns on the lake, with lush gardens and fine old villas.
-From these two towns, you can take a boat to visit the Borromeo islands or take the Lago Maggiore Express, a journey by train and ship, to reach the Southern part of Switzerland.
+Stresa and Pallanza, on the Italian Western shore, are two of the most beautiful towns on the lake, featuring lush gardens and fine old villas.
+From these two towns, you can take a boat to visit the Borromeo islands or take the Lago Maggiore Express, a journey by train and ship, to reach the southern part of Switzerland.

-Insider's Tip: The little lake town of Arona is also home to one of Italy's largest cheese refiners where several qualities of cheeses are aged until they become truly delicious.
+Insider's Tip: The little lake town of Arona is also home to one of Italy's largest cheese refiners where high-quality cheeses are aged until they become truly delicious.